Filleigh: Manor

+Baldwin the sheriff has 1 estate which is called Filleigh, which Osfrith held on the day that King Eadweard was alive and dead, and it paid 〈geld〉 for 4 virgates.
+8 ploughs can plough these.
+Of it Baldwin has 1 virgate and 3 ploughs in demesne and the villans 2 virgates and 6 ploughs.
+There Baldwin has 9 villans and 6 bordars and 3 slaves and 3 swineherds, who pay 15 pigs, and 14 beasts and 10 pigs and 60 sheep and 10 acres of woodland and 7 acres of meadow and 30 acres of grazing-land; and it is worth 3 pounds a year and, when he received it, it was worth as much 40 shillings.

 De Filleigh

 The manor was held in the 14th century by a family which took its name from the manor, de Filleigh.
 The family also held lands within the neighbouring settlements of East Buckland, Bray and Charles.

 Denzell

 On default of male heirs, the manor passed by marriage to the Denzell (or Densyll etc.) family.
 This family originated from Denzell manor in St Mawgan parish, near St Columb Major, near Newquay, Cornwall.
 The senior line became extinct in the male line on the death of John Denzel (died 1535), sergeant-at-law and Attorney-General to the Queen Consort, Elizabeth of York.
 He held large estates in Cornwall and left two daughters as his co-heiresses, Ann who married Sir William Holles (1509–1591), later Lord Mayor of London, and another daughter who married into the Roskymer family.
 It was a cadet branch of this family which had acquired the de Filleigh lands by marriage.
 The arms of Denzell were: Sable, a mullet in chief and a crescent in base argent.
 These arms can be seen sculpted on a bench-end, c.
 1510, in Weare Giffard Church, where exist others adorned with Fortescue arms and those of other heiresses who brought possessions to the Fortescue family.
 The Denzell arms are also shown in the second quarter of the arms of Richard Fortescue (died 1570) on his monumental brasses in Filleigh Church.